“Two roads diverge in a yellow wood.” Now you are at the crossroad in your life, thinking about the direction of the next step.

 Recognition by Accreditation

 Almost all private universities here would tell you that their degrees are accredited.
-But still, you would want to go for those that are better accredited to increase your job prospect.
+But still, you would want to go for those that are better accredited to increase your job prospects.

-While we are not endorsing any schools, but asking around, you will realize that there are few main private universities that are more welcome among employers in Singapore.
-We will touch on 6 schools in this article: SIM GE, Kaplan, MDIS, PSB, EASB and JCU, which are all awarded with the 4-years edutrust certification (valid as of the publishing of the article).
-The EduTrust scheme is administered by the Council for Private Education (CPE), a statuary board formed in 2009 is to regulate the education sectors in Singapore.
-Among the 6, only JCU, Australia, does not have any intermediaries and operates independently.
+We are not endorsing any schools here, but asking around, you will realize that there are a few main private universities that are more welcomed among employers in Singapore.
+We will touch on 6 schools in this article: SIM GE, Kaplan, MDIS, PSB, EASB and JCU, which are all awarded with the 4-years Edutrust certification (valid as of the publishing of the article).
+The EduTrust scheme is administered by the Council for Private Education (CPE), a statuary board formed in 2009 that regulates the education sectors in Singapore.
+Among the 6, only JCU, Australia, operates independently and does not have any intermediaries.
 The others award degrees from partner universities overseas.

 There are also other forms of recognition in Singapore.
-For example, Kaplan has been awarded #1 ‘Preferred Private Education Institution Overall’ in JobsCentral’s survey since 2012, while SIM Global Education and PSB Academy have retained their 2nd and 3rd place rankings respectively.
-Moreover, for the sixth year running, SIM GE has been picked as Best Private Institute by AsiaOne readers at the AsiaOne People’s Choice Awards 2014.
-Click on the Awards section of the university’s website for more details.
+For example, Kaplan has been awarded the Best Private Education Institute in the fields of Law/Accountancy/Business Management/Marketing/Psychology in 2017.
+APAC Insider awarded PSB Academy the accolade of Education Insitution of the Year (2017).
+Moreover, for the eighth year running, SIM GE has been picked as Best Private Institute by AsiaOne readers at the AsiaOne People’s Choice Awards 2016.
+Click on the Awards section of each university’s website for more details.

 Also, do check their overseas parent/partner universities and their respective rankings in their home country.
 The degree you receive at the end of your degree programme will be identical to the ones that on-campus students at the same partner university will receive.
 Hence, in general, a higher ranking of the overseas university will be more favourable for you.
 This is also important if you are considering pursuing further studies, especially in the country where the parent/partner university is located.
-For example, James Cook University, another popular Australian university that operates in Singapore, has been ranked (http://www-public.jcu.edu.au/worldrank/index.htm) in the top 4% of the world’s approximately 10,000 universities, not a small achievement.
+For example, James Cook University, another popular Australian university that operates in Singapore, has been ranked (https://www.jcu.edu.sg/news/releases/jcu-now-ranked-in-the-top-250-of-worlds-universities) in the top 4% of the world’s approximately 10,000 universities—no small feat.